Braves vs. Marlins Player Props Betting Odds

 Soler Stats

-- Jorge Soler has eight doubles, five home runs, 11 walks and 10 RBI (21 total hits).
+- Jorge Soler has 21 hits with eight doubles, five home runs, 11 walks and 10 RBI.

 Soler Recent Games